scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Animate Guardian
 *3rd Level*
-- **Casting Time:** 8 AP
+- **Casting Time:** 10 AP
 - **Range:** Touch
-- **Duration:** 1 hour
+- **Duration:** concentration, 1 hour
+- **Damage Type:** Bludgeoning

 You attempt to animate a simple object made of plant, wood, stone, or metal no more than 1 tile in size.
 If the object is part of a larger construction (a stone wall, a dirt mound, etc.) you add 1 terrible die to your roll as you try to force it free.

-Make a spellcasting roll adding 2 terrible dice or 4 terrible dice if the material is metal.
+Make a spellcasting roll adding 2 terrible dice, or 4 terrible dice if the material is made of metal.
 On success you create a golem out of the object.
-The golem has 3 wounds and acts on your turn.
-It can take a move action to move 4 tiles and can make a single attack.
-The golem's attack uses 5 normal dice, improving one die for every success and adding a die for every critical.
-The creature deals 1 wound on hit, adding a wound die for every size increase.
+The golem has 3 wounds and gains Resistance 1 to a damage type of your choosing: physical, fire, cold, lightning, poison.
+On your turn it can take a move action to move 4 tiles and can make a single attack as free actions.
+The golem's attack uses your spellcasting roll instead of a normal attack roll.
+The creature deals a wound and wound die of bludgeoning damage on hit, adding a wound die for every size increase.
 After the duration or if the caster is incapacitated the golem reverts to inanimate material.
-Golems made of metal have _Resistance 1_ to physical damage.
+Golems made of metal have Resistance 2 to your chosen damage type instead.

-Add a proficient die for every level above 3rd.
+Add an enhanced die for every level above 3rd.
 At 5th level you may target a 2x2 area creating a golem with 5 wounds, and at 7th a 3x3 area creating a golem with 8 wounds and two attacks per turn.

 ___
 #### Chain Lightning